wagtail-nest/wagtail-airtable/README.md

         },
         'AIRTABLE_SERIALIZER': 'path.to.your.pages.serializer.PageSerializer',
         # Below is an OPTIONAL setting.
-        # You can specify models that should be treated the same as this one.
-        # In here we're saying pages.BlogPage and pages.ContactPage should
-        # be treated the same as pages.HomePage
-        'EXTRA_SUPPORTED_MODELS': ['pages.BlogPage', 'pages.ContactPage'],
-        # Below is an OPTIONAL setting.
         # By disabling `AIRTABLE_IMPORT_ALLOWED` you can prevent Airtable imports
         # Use cases may be:
         #   - disabling page imports since they are difficult to setup and maintain,